amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 a common materiality.)

-Just as the thing-power materialist practices certain techniques of the self in order to cultivate perceptual openness to nonhuman forms of vitality and agency, Adorno recommends practical exercises for training oneself to honor nonidentity.
+Just as the thing-power materialist practices certain techniques of the self in order to ***cultivate perceptual openness to nonhuman forms of vitality and agency***, Adorno recommends practical exercises for training oneself to honor nonidentity.
 One such technique is making the process of conceptualization itself an object of reflection.
 Concepts always fail to coincide with things and conceptualization always works to obscure this fact, but critical reflection